VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/navigation.md

 # Navigation

+In the VC Shell application, navigation is a fundamental aspect of managing modules and interacting with different blades.
+This guide explores the various elements of navigation and how to efficiently work with them.

 The application has its own routing, which is based on the `vue router` and provided by the ``useBladeNavigation`` composable.
 ``useBladeNavigation`` is a custom composite responsible for navigating between modules, opening and closing new blades, and their interaction with each other.